-\textit{For movement}, when the snap-to-grid feature is activated, the \textit{Object Manipulation Box} will align with the grid lines on the selected workspace (\autoref{fig:snaptogrid}a).
+\textit{For movement}, when the snap-to-grid feature is activated, the \textit{Object Manipulation Box} will align with the grid lines on the selected workspace.
 In some cases, both parallel sides of an object may not be able to snap to the grid lines due to the distance between them.
 In such situations, the system determines which side should snap to a grid line based on the following logic:

-\begin{enumerate} \item If a side is parallel to the grid plane, the system will always favor the side closer to the grid. (e.g., placing the bottom of the object on the table grid) \item If a side is not parallel to the grid plane, the system will favor the side that aligns with the direction of movement calculated from the start location of the grabbing action. \end{enumerate}
+\begin{enumerate}[leftmargin=0.8cm] \item If a side is parallel to the grid plane, the system will always favor the side closer to the grid. (e.g., placing the bottom of the object on the table grid) \item If a side is not parallel to the grid plane, the system will favor the side that aligns with the direction of movement calculated from the start location of the grabbing action. \end{enumerate}

-\textit{For rotation}, when the snapping option is activated, the rotation handle adheres to a 15-degree increment from its initial position (\autoref{fig:snaptogrid}b).
-This 15-degree step is chosen to provide a balance between precision and ease of use, ensuring that users can achieve accurate rotations without making the process cumbersome.
+\textit{For rotation}, when the snapping option is enabled, the rotation handle aligns with 15-degree increments from its initial position by default.
+Smaller increment values allow for greater rotational flexibility, though they may reduce precision in achieving the desired orientation due to increased likelihood of overshooting or undershooting, especially at finer resolutions such as 1-degree steps.